 History

-Foggy Bottom draws its evocative name from the mist rolling off the Potomac River at its southern boundary—and perhaps also from the industrial smog that once hung over its streets.
-As the 19th-century manufacturing hub of Washington, D.C., the neighborhood was home to breweries, glass factories and the Washington Gas and Light Company and to the predominantly immigrant population that worked them.
+Foggy Bottom draws its evocative name from the mist rolling off the Potomac River and perhaps also from the industrial smog that once hung over its streets.
+As D.C.’s 19th-century manufacturing hub., the neighborhood was home to breweries, glass factories and the Washington Gas and Light Company and, more importantly, to the predominantly immigrant and minority population that worked there.
+After slavery was abolished in Washington, D.C., in 1850, an increasing number of Black families moved to the neighborhood for work, and the community has remained present and vibrant through the turbulent decades that followed.

-The George Washington University moved to 2023 G St., NW, in 1912 and quickly established itself as a neighborhood presence.
-But a weak national economy and the austerity of Prohibition took their toll on the neighborhood’s industries in the 1920s, and by the 1940s the area included some of the city’s most notorious slums.
+The George Washington University moved to 2023 G St. NW in 1912 and soon established itself as a local presence.
+But around GW, the neighborhood was changing.
+A weak national economy and the austerity of Prohibition took their toll on area industries in the 1920s, and by the 1940s only the poorest residents remained, many of them Black.
+The neighborhood was institutionally neglected and chronically underserved.
+According to a 1944 Washington Housing Association survey cited by WAMU, over half of the population shared or had no bathing and toilet facilities, a quarter had no running water and a fifth had no electricity.

 Washington Circle, where the George Washington University Hospital now stands, was once known as “Round Tops” after the notorious Irish gang that controlled it.
 (William Atkins/GW Today)

-The final blow to the neighborhood’s industrial character came in 1949 with the closing of the Washington Gas Works.
-When the Department of State moved its headquarters to Foggy Bottom that same year, the federal government soon after targeted the entire area for redevelopment.
-Foggy Bottom now serves as a center for several major national and international organizations, including the World Bank and International Monetary Fund.
-It’s also home base for many GW students, and there’s a lot to explore between classes.
+That poverty made the neighborhood vulnerable to redevelopment, beginning when the Department of State moved its headquarters to Foggy Bottom in 1949.
+The neighborhood now serves as a center for several major national and international organizations, including the World Bank and International Monetary Fund.
+It’s also home base for many GW students, with a lot to explore between classes.

 Where to Eat:

-Western Market, the revamped pedestrian mall at 2000 Pennsylvania Ave.
-NW, opened in 2021 with a host of new options and old favorites, including D.C. family-owned Roaming Rooster and Falafel Inc. For happy hour or a sit-down meal, try gastropub-y options at Duke’s Grocery, sushi and sake at Onkei or savory Indian street food at Bindaas.
+The pedestrian mall at 2000 Pennsylvania Ave.
+NW was revamped in 2021 as Western Market, hosting a variety of old and new favorites including Bullfrog Bagels, D.C. family-owned Roaming Rooster and Falafel Inc. For happy hour or a sit-down meal, try gastropub options at Duke’s Grocery, a hot slice at Andy’s Pizza, sushi and sake at Onkei or savory Indian street food at Bindaas.
 Grab dessert, including local creamery ice cream, at longtime favorite Captain Cookie and the Milkman.

 Local special-occasion favorites include KAZ Sushi Bistro (1915 I St. NW), Rasika West End (1190 New Hampshire Ave.
 NW) and the Michelin-starred Blue Duck Tavern (1201 24th St. NW).

-Residence hall District House (2121 H St. NW) is open only to GWorld cardholders.
-For community members, it offers a refreshed dining experience with new vendors and kiosk ordering.
+Residence hall District House (2121 H St. NW) is open only to GWorld cardholders, to whom it offers a full dining experience with new vendors and kiosk ordering.

-The FRESHFARM Farmer's Market comes to 23rd and I streets Wednesdays at 3 p.m.
+The FRESHFARM Farmer's Market opens at 3 p.m.
+Wednesdays.
 (Jessica McConnell Burt/GW Today)

 What to do: